oroinc/documentation/user_guide/email_templates.rst

 Email Template Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If several languages have been :ref:`enabled <admin-configuration-language>` for the email templates, move from tab to tab, to define the template in different languages.
+If :ref:`several languages have been enabled <admin-configuration-language>` for the email templates, move from tab to tab, to define the template in different languages.

 .. image:: ./img/marketing/email_template_language.png